Joseph P. Kennedy Sr.: Ambassador to the United Kingdom (1938–1940)

-In 1938, Roosevelt appointed Kennedy as the United States ambassador to the Court of St James's (Britain).
-Kennedy hoped to succeed Roosevelt in the White House in 1940.

-Kennedy told a British reporter in late 1939 that he was confident that Roosevelt would "fall" in 1940 (i.e. in that year's presidential election).
+In 1938, Roosevelt appointed Kennedy as the United States ambassador to the Court of St James's (United Kingdom).
+Kennedy hoped to succeed Roosevelt in the White House, telling a British reporter in late 1939 that he was confident that Roosevelt would "fall" in 1940 (that year's presidential election).

 Kennedy and his family retreated to the countryside during the bombings of London by German aircraft in World War II.
 In so doing, he damaged his reputation with the British.
 This move prompted Randolph Churchill to say, "I thought my daffodils were yellow until I met Joe Kennedy".

+Kennedy developed a reputation as a defeatist.
+His pessimism on the prospect of a feared German invasion of England was reflected in that on 17 May 1940, the U.S. Embassy advised the 4000 Americans then living in Britain to return home "as soon as possible."
+A sterner message in June warned "that this may be the last opportunity for Americans to get home until after the war."
+Many Americans chose to remain, and on 1 June 1940, the 1st American Squadron of the Home Guard was formed in London.
+They had average strength of 60–70, and were commanded by General Wade H. Hayes.
+Kennedy opposed the mustering of citizens from a then-neutral power, fearing that in the event of invasion, a civilian squadron would make all U.S. citizens living in London liable to be shot by the invading Germans as francs-tireurs.